Careers

 Join us in increasing opportunities for home, community, and school success for individuals with disabilities, including those with behavioral healthcare needs.

-The Administrative Specialist is generally responsible for program support and quality assurance activities in the Satellite Office.
-The Administrative Specialist provides on-site supervision of the Satellite Office administrative activities.
-An ideal candidate demonstrates an authentic interest in supporting families and youth who have children with disabilities Other valued skills include:
+The Social Media Marketing Specialist is generally responsible for social media, marketing, and technology related communication, including graphic design, layout, and production of public outreach material.
+The position assists the organization with general IT support.
+An ideal candidate demonstrates an authentic interest in supporting youth and families who have children with disabilities Other valued skills include:

 Family Peer Support Specialist (Northern Nevada)